CodeItQuick/CodeItQuick.github.io/_posts/2024-04-18-Thoughts-On-Say-Do-Ratio.md

 ---
 name: Thoughts On Say Do Ratio
-description: Organization my thoughts on the Say Do Ratio
+description: Organizing my thoughts on the Say Do Ratio
 image: video_game_zombies_2_instasize.jpg
 tags: agile all
 ---